 Ah, Magnesium these guys were one of my fave live bands around Chicago a few years ago, before the bastardos moved to San Francisco, leaving their dedicated fans behind in pursuit of, I guess, dedicated San Franciscan fans instead.
 So as with professional sports and regional dialects, Chicago loses.

 Live, Magnesium is a frenetic and almost bizarre experience, but a deeply funky one that draws you in even if you're pissing your pants in fear.
 Your fear is not so much of the band's sound, but of the new.
-And on record (you can download Occidental Hygiene directly from the Magnesium website, cover art and everything), they're just as commanding.
+And on record, they're just as commanding.

 The lineup guitar, drums, and "robot bass clarinet" plus triggered samples pushes the Magnesium groove into terrifically dark and seductive places, like a well-hung and centuries-experienced vampire overlord.
 You're best off just submitting to the delirious bloodbath.